 What do you think would be the next frontier for digital transformation?

 I think business automation will be one of the key areas for digital transformation, along with big data, advanced AI solutions and reliable cloud computing infrastructure, many business processes will be streamlined and automated.
-Getting the right talent within the fast-changing digital business world is likely to remain one of the biggest challenges to enterprises.Posted 7 months ago
+Getting the right talent within the fast-changing digital business world is likely to remain one of the biggest challenges to enterprises.Posted about 1 year ago